informedcitizenry/6502.Net/Docs/CommandLineOptions.md

 **`--Wcase-mismatch`**

-Warn if a symbol reference does not match the case of the definition
+Warn if a symbol reference does not match the case of the definition.

 ```
 MyMixedCaseLabel = 3